Daiyan-Zubaier/study-budy/README.md

-Inspiration
-We wanted to build something that actually felt like a real study partner — not just an AI that spits out flashcards, but one that chats with you, checks in on your well-being, and helps you stay focused.
-Studying alone can feel isolating, and we wanted to recreate the experience of having someone beside you: encouraging you, quizzing you, and reminding you to sit up straight.

-What it does
-How we built it
-StudyBuddy is your AI-powered study companion.
-It can:

-💬 Chat with you like a study buddy
+# 📚 StudyBuddy

+StudyBuddy is your **AI-powered study companion** — designed to keep you productive, focused, and healthy while studying.
+It combines AI, real-time hardware data, and a polished UI to feel less like an app and more like a supportive study partner.

+---

+## 🚀 What It Does

+StudyBuddy helps you study smarter and stay healthier by offering:

+- 💬 **Chat with an AI study buddy** for explanations, help, and motivation
-🧠 Auto-generate flashcards from PDFs
+- 🧠 **Auto-generate flashcards** from uploaded PDFs

-📝 Create quizzes based on uploaded content
+- 📝 **Create quizzes** based on your study materials

-📈 Track your progress
+- 📈 **Track study progress** over time

-🪑 Use real-time posture detection to remind you to sit upright
+- 🪑 **Real-time posture detection** to remind you to sit upright

-🚰 Prompt you to take breaks and drink water — just like a real friend would
+- 🚰 **Break and hydration reminders** to prevent burnout

 It’s like having a friend that keeps you sharp, healthy, and on task.

-Challenges we ran into
+---

+## 🛠️ How We Built It

+StudyBuddy is a full-stack project that brings together AI, hardware, and cloud services:

+- **Frontend:** Polished, animated UI for a smooth study experience
+- **Backend:** FastAPI for handling AI requests and application logic
+- **AI:** Gemini for chat, flashcard generation, and quiz creation
+- **Hardware:** Custom ESP32 setup for real-time posture detection
+- **Database:** Firebase for real-time syncing of posture and study data

+---

+## ⚡ Challenges We Ran Into

-Getting real-time posture data from the ESP32 into Firebase
+- Streaming real-time posture data from an **ESP32 into Firebase**

-Cleaning and formatting Gemini’s AI output into usable JSON
+- Cleaning and formatting **Gemini’s AI output into usable JSON**

-Making multiple study modes feel cohesive in one interface
+- Making multiple study modes feel **cohesive in one interface**

-Dealing with CORS bugs and deployment issues
+- Debugging **CORS and deployment issues**

-Juggling a lot of features in a short hackathon window
+- Juggling many features within a **short hackathon timeframe**

-Accomplishments that we're proud of
+---

+## 🏆 Accomplishments We’re Proud Of

-Built a full-stack app with AI, hardware, and real-time syncing
+- Built a **full-stack app** combining AI, hardware, and real-time syncing

-Integrated posture tracking using a custom ESP32 setup
+- Integrated **real-time posture tracking** using a custom ESP32 setup

-Created a polished, animated UI that feels fun to use
+- Created a **polished, animated UI** that’s fun and intuitive to use

-Managed to tie together multiple services (Firebase, FastAPI, Gemini) smoothly

-What we learned
+- Successfully connected **Firebase, FastAPI, and Gemini** into one system

+---

+## 📚 What We Learned

-How to engineer better prompts for LLMs
+- How to engineer **better prompts for LLMs**

-How to sync hardware data into cloud databases in real time
+- How to sync **hardware data to cloud databases in real time**

-Full-stack coordination under time pressure
+- Full-stack coordination under **tight time constraints**

-How to build a product that’s technically complex but user-friendly
+- Designing a product that’s **technically complex but user-friendly**

+---

-What's next for StudyBuddy
+## 🔮 What’s Next for StudyBuddy

-We want to:
+We’d love to continue developing StudyBuddy by:

-Add voice-based interaction so you can talk to your study buddy
+- 🎙️ Adding **voice-based interaction** to talk to your study buddy

-Implement smarter tracking and personalized study feedback
+- 📊 Implementing **smarter tracking and personalized feedback**

-Expand posture detection to support wearable sensors
+- ⌚ Expanding posture detection to support **wearable sensors**

-Deploy it as a mobile-first app for studying on the go
+- 📱 Deploying a **mobile-first version** for studying on the go

+---

+## 💡 Inspiration

+Studying is hard — and often unhealthy.
+StudyBuddy was built to make studying feel more supportive, interactive, and sustainable.

+---